Madjob23/theFoodExplorer/README.md

    - Click on products to view detailed information
    - Verify that all product details load correctly

+6. **Cart Functionality**:
+   - Add products to cart with different quantities
+   - Remove products from cart
+   - Adjust quantities in the cart page
+   - Verify cart persists between page refreshes

 ## 🚦 Performance Optimization

 The application implements several performance optimizations: